Kr0ff/rockpaperscissors/README.md

-# rockpaperscissors
+# Rock Paper Scissors

-Simple C++ Rock Paper Scissors game
+This is a simple rock paper scissors game, I made to learn C++.